rocioacost/acklenavenue.github.io/_job_openings/2019-05-08-qa-engineer.md

 location: Remote - Honduras
 time: Full Time
 description: >
   We are looking for a Quality Assurance (QA) engineer who will manage exploratory and automated tests to ensure product quality.
-You will design and implement test cases, debug and define corrective actions, review system requirements and track quality assurance metrics (e.g. defect densities and open defect counts).
-Besides, you should monitor all stages of software development to identify and resolve system malfunctions to meet quality standards.

-  We expect you to be able to build consistent and efficient tests delivering them in-time.
-You should also hold an engineering background and enjoy providing end-to-end solutions to software quality problems.
+  Acklen Avenue is a leading custom software development in Nashville, Tennessee.

 responsibilities:
   - >-
     Prepare detailed, comprehensive and well-structured test plans and test